Update and reformat the hacking howto

 corresponds to tiling or stacking mode in i3.
 Therefore, why not let i3 do this

 for you?
-Certainly, its faster than you could ever do it.
+Certainly, it’s faster than you could ever do it.

 The problem with most tiling window managers is that they are too unflexible.
 In my opinion, a